pyeventsourcing/eventsourcing/README.md

 ```
 The application class `Worlds` uses the library's application base
 class `Application`.
 The `Application` class brings together a domain
-model of event sourced aggregates and persistence infrastructure that
+model of event-sourced aggregates and persistence infrastructure that
 persists aggregate events.

 Please refer to the sections below for more details and further explanation.